This is a very interesting da quan

 Because of its size, calligraphy and age, I have

-"coin" is most probably a "charm".
+concluded that this "coin" is most probably a

 The reverse side reveals another interesting